-• numbering, naming, addressing and identification requirements and resource assignment, including criteria and procedures for reservation, assignment and reclamation;
+• continued deployment of numbering, naming, addressing and identification (NNAI) requirements and resource assignment, including criteria and procedures for reservation, assignment and reclamation;

-• routing and interworking requirements;
+• evolution of and specification of use of numbering, naming, addressing and identification (NNAI) requirements and resource assignment, including criteria and procedures for reservation, assignment and reclamation for future telecommunication/ICT architectures capabilities, technologies, applications and services;

+• principles of administering global NNAI resources;

+• principles and operational aspects of routing, interworking, number portability and carrier switching;

-• principles of service provision, definition and operational requirements;
+• principles of service provision, definition and operational requirements for current and future telecommunication/ICT architectures, capabilities, technologies, applications and services;

 • operational and management aspects of networks, including network traffic management, designations and transport-related operations procedures;

-• operational aspects of interworking between traditional telecommunication networks and evolving networks;
+• operational aspects of interworking between traditional telecommunication networks and evolving and emerging telecommunication/ICT architectures, capabilities, technologies, applications and services;

 • evaluation of feedback from operators, manufacturing companies and users on different aspects of network operation;

-• management of telecommunication services, networks and equipment via management systems, including support for next-generation networks (NGN), cloud computing, future networks (FN), software-defined networking (SDN), IMT-2020, and the application andevolution of the telecommunication management network (TMN) framework;
+• management of future telecommunication/ICT architectures, capabilities, technologies, applications and services;

-• ensuring the consistency of the format and structure of identity management (IdM) identifiers;
+• evolution of the management interface specification methodology;

 • specifying interfaces to management systems to support the communication of identity information within or between organizational domains; and

-• the operational impact of the Internet, convergence (services or infrastructure) and new services, such as over-the-top (OTT), on international telecommunication services and networks.
+• the operational impact of the Internet, convergence (services or infrastructure) and future services, such as over-the-top (OTT), on international telecommunication services and networks.

 Part 2 - Lead ITU-T study groups in specific areas of study

-SG2 Lead study group on numbering, naming, addressing, identification and routing Lead study group on service definition Lead study group on telecommunications for disaster relief/early warning, network resilience and recovery Lead study group on telecommunication management
+SG2 Lead study group on numbering, naming, addressing, identification Lead study group on administration of global NNAI resources Lead study group on routing and interworking Lead study group on number portability and carrier switching Lead study group on telecommunications/ICT capability, application Lead study group on telecommunication/ICT service definition Lead study group on telecommunications for disaster relief/early warning, network resilience and recovery Lead study group on telecommunication management

-Annex B (to Resolution 2) Points of guidance to ITU-T study groups for development of the post-2016 work programme
+Annex B (to Resolution 2) Points of guidance to ITU-T study groups for the development of the post-2020 work programme

 ITU-T Study Group 2

-ITU-T Study Group 2 is the lead study group for numbering, naming, addressing and identification (NNAI), routing and service definition (including future services or mobile services).
-It is responsible for creating principles of service and operational requirements, including billing and operational quality of service/network performance.
-Service principles and operational requirements must be developed for current and evolving technologies.
+ITU-T Study Group 2 is the lead study group for numbering, naming, addressing and identification (NNAI), routing and interworking and service definition (including future telecommunication/ICT architectures, capabilities, technologies, applications and services) and will continue to be responsible for creating principles of service and operational requirements, including NNAI aspects, billing and operational quality of service/network performance.
+Service principles and operational requirements will also continue to be developed for current and evolving telecommunication/ICTs.

+Study Group 2 is responsible for studying, developing and recommending general principles of NNAI as well as routing for all types of future and evolving telecommunication/ICTs architectures, capabilities, technologies, applications and services and operational aspects relating to end-to-end routing for all types of current and future networks.

+Study Group 2 is responsible for studying, developing and recommending general principles and operational aspects related to interworking, number portability and carrier switching.

-Study Group 2 is to define and describe services from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements.
+Study Group 2 will study and describe services and capabilities from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements.

 Study Group 2 should continue to study service policy aspects, including those that may arise in the operation and provision of transborder, global and/or regional services, taking due account of national sovereignty.

-Study Group 2 is responsible for studying, developing and recommending general principles of NNAI and routing for all types of network.

-The chairman of Study Group 2 (or, if necessary, the chairman's delegated representative), in consultation with Study Group 2 participants, should provide technical advice to the Director of TSB concerning general principles for NNAI and routing and the effect on allocation of international codes.
+The chairman of Study Group 2 (or, if necessary, the chairman's delegated representative), and the designated advisors through the Numbering co-ordination team (NCT), shall provide technical advice to the Director of TSB concerning general principles for NNAI, assignment, reassignment and/or reclamation of international NNAI directly assigned global resources and routing and the effect on allocation of directly assigned NNAI resources.